Pancreatic Cancer K2EDTA Plasma Samples

 Diagnosis of Pancreatic Cancer

-A doctor will ask the patient about their symptoms, take a family and medical history, and carry out a physical examination.
-They may also recommend some of the following tests.
+Your doctor will ask about symptoms, take a family and medical history, and carry out a physical examination.
+They may also recommend some tests.

 - A biopsy to confirm a diagnosis